MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 - `end` : represent the end of a statement. this is necessary for `if`, `for`, `with`. these code will be executed after transformed to julia code.
 So the basic syntax is the same as Julia.

+!!! warning If you write code includes escape sequence, they will disappear except `\n`.
+This is not the problem in many cases, but if you want to do it, please let me know in issue.

 And you can also insert variables in the text.
 Here is an example(`tmp_init = Dict("name"=>"watasu")`):
 ```
 #input